swagger-api/swagger-samples/java/java-jaxrs-wink/README.md

 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI

-The sample application hosts the [swagger-ui](https://github.com/swagger-api/swagger-ui) at http://localhost:8002.
-You can use that to browse the API.
+There is an HTML5-based API tool bundled in this sample--you can view it it at [http://localhost:8002](http://localhost:8002).
+This lets you inspect the API using an interactive UI.
+You can access the source of this code from [here](https://github.com/swagger-api/swagger-ui)

 ### Applying an API key
 The sample app has an implementation of the Swagger ApiAuthorizationFilter.
 This restricts access to resources based on api-key.
 There are two keys defined in the sample app: